-Middle-aged at risk from rows with family, neighboursMay 8th, 2014 in Health /
+Middle-aged at risk from rows with family, neighboursMay 8, 2014 in Medicine & Health / Health

 Think again before you pick another fight with your tearaway daughter or go head-to-toe once more with the people next door over their late-night parties.

 Danish researchers say people who argue constantly with relatives, friends or neighbours are more than twice as likely to die in middle age.

 Men, and those who are unemployed, seem to be especially at risk, they add.

 In 2000, investigators enrolled nearly 10,000 Danes aged 36-52 in a long-term study about their health and lifestyle, and followed them for the next 11 years.

 By the end of this period, four percent of the women participants, and six percent of the men, had died—and the researchers found a clear link between mortality and disputation.